MargaretSiple-NOAA/boattime/README.md

 1. **Proximity and depth** (get_next_station_1.R) Between closest and furthest west unsampled station, pick the deeper one
 2. **Traveling Salesperson Problem** (tsp.R) Stations are sampled to minimize the total distance traveled, starting at the westernmost station
 3. **Proximity and depth, split boats by depth** (get_next_station_1.R, with boats assigned to stations by depth before the station order is determined) Boats are split by depth: if it's a two-boat survey, one boat visits all sites below the median bottom depth, the other visits all sites above the median bottom depth.
-If there are three boats, the boats are split up into <25th, 25-50th, and >50th percentiles of depth.
+If there are three boats, the stations are split up into <25th, 25-50th, and >50th depth quantiles, with each boat visiting one depth range.
 Then each boat visits stations according to Method 1.

 ### Examine distances between stations
-The total distance traveled for a survey should be comparable between a given optimized design and the existing surveys.
-The sample_stations.R script gets a distance matrix for all the locations, and calculates the total distance traveled for a given order of locations.
+The total distance traveled for a survey should be comparable between a given optimized design and the historical surveys.
+The sample_stations.R script calculates the total distance traveled for a given order of locations, based on a distance matrix between all stations.

 ### Comparing historical surveys to the new design
-Because the historical surveys chose stations based on many more factors than we can consider for a yet-to-be-carried-out survey (weather, boat technical issues, decision to lane boats or not), I also used the survey points from historical surveys as if they were new.
-I.e., pick out the map of stations visited by each boat, and fed them into the same "station choice" algorithm that I used for the optimized design.
+Because the historical surveys chose stations based on many more factors than we can consider for a hypothetical future survey (weather, boat technical issues, decision to "lane" boats or not), I also used the survey points from historical surveys as if they were new:

+1. Get the map of stations visited by each boat in a given year

+2. Treat this as a candidate design, feeding the coordinates into the same "station choice" algorithm used for the optimized design.

 ### Figures
 The figures generated in this script are saved in the figures/ directory.
 They include: